CNR-ISMAR/iws/docs/open_istorms/customize_open_istorms.rst

     :height: 30px
     :align: middle

-As a registered user when you click somewhere in the map a :guilabel:`Favorite Button` will be |favorite_button|.
+As a registered user when you click somewhere in the map a :guilabel:`Favorite Button`  |favorite_button| will be showed into the information popup.
-By clickin on it the point you have selected will be added to your favorite list.
+By clicking on it the point you have selected will be added to your favorite list.

 .. figure:: img/favorite_added.png